blueopus11/DataScience-03-CourseProject/README.md

     variable for each activity and each subject.

 run_analysis.R accomplishes the above as follows:
+1. Reading and merging data

-1.  a.
+    a.
 Read in the activity labels and the features/column labels, so as to provide info to label data in a human-friendly way.
     b.
 Read in the training set, the associated label file, and the subject information, and merge all of these together.